Indecent assault

 Indecent assault is an offence of aggravated assault in some common law-based jurisdictions.
 It is characterised as a sex crime and has significant overlap with offences referred to as sexual assault.

 England and Wales

 Indecent assault was a broadly defined offence under sections 14 and 15 of the Sexual Offences Act 1956.
 It was replaced, with prospective effect only, by sexual assault under section 3 of the Sexual Offences Act 2003.
 A range of acts toward the more severe among those in its actus reus augmented other offences, including rape (section 1).

 Prosecutions can proceed under sections 14 and 15 of the 1956 act for offences committed before the new law came into force.

-The mens rea and actus reus of the crime are similar to that for common law assault and/or battery.
-However with an additional element of "indecent circumstances".
+The mens rea and actus reus of the crime are similar to that for common law assault and/or battery, but with an additional element of "indecent circumstances".
 These were present if a "reasonable person" would believe the act indecent, whatever the belief of the accused.